antixenoinitiative/axiwiki/redline_copy.md

 Destroying a Caustic Generator will cause it to drop various materials which can be collected.
 These materials are used for Caustic Sink synthesis, along with unlocking the Caustic Sink Launcher itself.

+<rl>Individual caustic sinks last 43 seconds in minimal caustic (just inside the perimeter) and 27 seconds 20km deep inside perimeter.
+Ammo-capacity engineered Caustic Sinks Launchers thus provide approximately 4-6 minutes of protection each, not including ammo synthesis (which is possible, but expensive in terms of materials.)</rl>

 ### Materials

 ### Materials tabset {.tabset}

 #### **Corrosive Mechanisms**

-  Individual caustic sinks last 43 seconds in minimal caustic (just inside the perimeter) and 27 seconds 20km deep inside perimeter.
-Ammo-capacity engineered Caustic Sinks Launchers thus provide approximately 4-6 minutes of protection each, not including ammo synthesis (which is possible, but expensive in terms of materials.)

 <a href="/img/corrosive_mechannism_2.png">
 	<img src ="/img/maelstrom_tn02.png"